 Makino: Unlike Sonic 1 and 2, the basic direction we went in for Sonic CD was house music.
 Every stage has its own BGM and I’m excited for people to hear that, but also, for the “past” portions of the stages, it being the past and all, we used cheaper sounds and tried to evoke the music of a prehistoric religion… in contrast, the “future” portion of the stage is more techno.

 Yamaguchi: I was a character and graphic designer in Sonic 2.
-If you play Sonic CD through the end, I’m sure you’ll pick up on this, but Sonic CD falls in between Sonic 1 and 2, in terms of chronology.
-That’s why Tails doesn’t show up, nor can you transform into Super Sonic, since that’s a power granted to Sonic only after he collects all the chaos emeralds.
+If you play Sonic CD through the end, I’m sure you’ll pick up on this, but the ending may make players think that Sonic CD falls in between Sonic 1 and 2, in terms of chronology.2 That’s why Tails doesn’t show up, nor can you transform into Super Sonic, since that’s a power granted to Sonic only after he collects all the chaos emeralds.
 Tails, however, does show up in Sonic CD for a cameo! (laughs) It’s just a little thing but try and find him!

 Kawaguchi: Finding all the time stones does make something good happen, so I hope players do their best and get them all.
 Isn’t it nice to be able to save your game now?
 Anyway, not one person phoned it in, and we’re all really proud of how Sonic CD turned out.
 Please buy it!

 originally featured in issue no. 7 of Marukatsu Mega Drive

 Hiroaki Chino – Planner

 —What do you feel some of biggest changes have been, now that Sonic has made the jump from cartridge to CD?